hackebrot/poyo/README.rst

 |pypi| |pyversions| |license| |travis-ci|

-A minimal YAML Parser for Python
+A lightweight YAML Parser for Python

 **Please note that Poyo supports only a chosen subset of the YAML format.**